morgansobol/MicrobialGenomics-TXST-2025/exercises/01_cmd_intro.md

 Follow this link to access Terminus: https://web.mit.edu/mprat/Public/web/Terminus/Web/main.html When it loads, follow the instructions.
 Have fun!

-## Assignment Due before
+📝 ## Assignment Due before
-Turn in the answers to these questions on Canvas before next Thursdays class (so by 7:59 am 09/04).
+Turn in the answers to the questions below on Canvas before next Thursday's class (1:59 pm 09/04).

 Send me three screenshots:
 1. When you had to use the command `mv`.
 2. When you had to use the command `rm`.